JetBrains/intellij-sdk-docs/tutorials/live_templates/template_support.md

 There are many other [predefined functions](https://www.jetbrains.com/idea/help/creating-and-editing-template-variables.html) that developers should become familiar with before implementing any unique functionality in a plugin.

-> **Tip** Consider iteratively testing the Live Template using the current editor and a markdown file to minimize debugging later.
+> **TIP** Consider iteratively testing the Live Template using the current editor and a markdown file to minimize debugging later.

 ## Export the Live Template
 Once the Live Template produces the expected result, [export the Live Template](https://www.jetbrains.com/help/idea/sharing-live-templates.html).